nolongernome/ConKGNN/embedding/readme.txt

-Please follow the instroduction to build graph.
+Please follow the instroduction to prepare KG.